princyok/princyok.github.io/_posts/2020-05-14-demonstration-of-the-models-in-action.markdown

 This is a dataset of images of cats and those without cats.

-The model (a neural network) learned to reach a **73% accuracy** in predicting whether there is a cat in an image or not.
+The model (a standard feedforward neural network) learned to reach a **73% accuracy** in predicting whether there is a cat in an image or not.

 ***Will be released soon.***